mrksbrg/adas-pro-sivic/README.md

 # adas-pro-sivic
-This repository contains code for search-based software testing of a pedestrian detection system using the virtual prototyping platform Pro-SiVIC.
+This repository contains source code for search-based software testing of a pedestrian detection system using the virtual prototyping platform Pro-SiVIC.
 We hope that the example code provided can help future developers and researchers getting started with software testing using Pro-SiVIC.
 The examples use Data Distribution Service (DDS) for communication between Pro-SiVIC and MATLAB and Simulink, resepctively.

 The corresponding research article is currently in preparation (Dec 2019).